-Figure 4.
-Community variability in the southern California Current ecosystem: a) shared trend with 95% credible intervals (1951–2018: marine heatwave occurred 2014–2016), b) posterior distributions for loadings on individual time series (only time series with ≥ 90% of the loading distributions above or below zero are shown).
+Fig 5.
+Shared trend with 95% credible intervals of community variability in the southern and central California Current ecosystem (1951–2018: marine heatwave occurred 2014–2016).

+Fig 6.
+Posterior distributions for loadings on individual time series associated with the biology trend (Fig 5).
+Only time series with ≥ 90% of the loading distributions above or below zero are shown).
 Loadings with darker shading indicate time series loading most strongly on the biology trend.
 Cal. = California, Juv. = juvenile fish stage, Juv./adult = juvenile and adult fish stages combined, all other fish are larval fish.
-See S1 Table and S1 Figure for times series details.
+See S1 Table and S1 Fig for times series details.

-The estimated trend from this biology DFA model demonstrates a potential shift in community state in the mid-1960s, although there is considerable uncertainty around the trend during this early portion of the time series, likely due to the limited number of observations (ichthyoplankton only) pre-dating the 1970s (Fig. 4a, S1 Fig.).
+The estimated trend from this biology DFA model demonstrates a potential shift in community state in the mid-1960s, although there is considerable uncertainty around the trend during this early portion of the time series, likely due to the limited number of observations (ichthyoplankton only) pre-dating the 1970s (Fig 5, S1 Fig).
 The community state appears to be relatively stable from the late 1970s through the early 2000s, and the trend reached a peak around 2013–2015.
-Evidence of a community shift early in the time series is supported by our regime detection analysis, which demonstrated that a two-state model best described the latent trend (LOO-CV: one-state = 216.4, two-state = 11.8, three-state = 41.8, Fig. 3).
-This shift coincides with a strong increase in the abundance of a few species during that period, including eared blacksmelt (Lipolagus ochotensis), slender blacksmelt (Bathylagus pacificus), northern lampfish (Stenobrachius leucopsarus), which are cool water associated mesopelagic species, as well as a rise in northern anchovy (Engraulis mordax) abundance prior to the shift (S1 Fig.).
+Evidence of a community shift early in the time series is supported by our regime detection analysis, which demonstrated that a two-state model best described the latent trend (LOO-CV: one-state = 216.4, two-state = 11.8, three-state = 41.8, Fig 7).
+This shift coincides with a strong increase in the abundance of a few species during that period, including eared blacksmelt (Lipolagus ochotensis), slender blacksmelt (Bathylagus pacificus), northern lampfish (Stenobrachius leucopsarus), which are cool water associated mesopelagic species, as well as a rise in northern anchovy (Engraulis mordax) abundance prior to the shift (S1 Fig).
 Our analysis does not document a shift to a novel community state in response to the recent marine heatwave.

-While this model provided slight support for heavy-tailed Student-t deviations in the latent trend (S3 Fig.), we did not detect any black swan events in the community state.
-We note that the community response to two strong El Niño events (1982–1983 and 1997–1998) and to unusually low productivity conditions (2005) in the central CCE appear similar in magnitude and duration to the response to the 2014-2016 marine heatwave, although the directions of the responses were opposite (Fig. 4a).
-Our regime detection analysis also captured the change in the central CCE community in the mid to late 2000s (Fig. 3), which may be associated with the large changes in the reproductive success of multiple seabirds (e.g., Cassin’s auklet Ptychoramphus aleuticus, common murre Uria aalge, Brandt’s cormorant Urile penicillatus) and in sea lion pup births around that time (S1 Fig).
-These taxa may have been impacted by changes in the abundance or availability of important prey items resulting from unproductive ocean conditions in the central CCE in 2005 and the below normal SSTs associated with the 2007-2008 La Niña Event (McClatchie et al. 2008, 2009, Bjorkstedt et al. 2010).
+While this model provided slight support for heavy-tailed Student-t deviations in the latent trend (S4 Fig), we did not detect any black swan events in the community state.
+We note that the community response to two strong El Niño events (1982–1983 and 1997–1998) and to unusually low productivity conditions (2005) in the central CCE appear similar in magnitude and duration to the response to the 2014-2016 marine heatwave, although the directions of the responses were opposite (Fig 5).
+Our regime detection analysis also captured the change in the central CCE community in the mid to late 2000s (Fig 7), which may be associated with the large changes in the reproductive success of multiple seabirds (e.g., Cassin’s auklet Ptychoramphus aleuticus, common murre Uria aalge, Brandt’s cormorant Urile penicillatus) and in sea lion pup births around that time (S1 Fig).
+These taxa may have been impacted by changes in the abundance or availability of important prey items resulting from unproductive ocean conditions in the central CCE in 2005 and the below normal SSTs associated with the 2007-2008 La Niña Event [63,64,65].

+Fig 7.
+Results of Hidden Markov Models (HMM) showing state probability for latent trends in the biology data set.
+The best model invoked two states, and the median probability (and 95% credible intervals) of being in one state versus the other is shown.
+The figure indicates that ecosystem did not shift into a new state following the marine heatwave.

 Forecast of community state